-No apology for Elon Musk from British diver at 'pedo guy' defamation trial
+No apology to Elon Musk from British diver at 'pedo guy' defamation trial

 “My insult was to the tube and not to Mr. Musk personally,” Unsworth said while being cross-examined by Bill Price, one of Musk’s lawyers.
 “I’m not sure how I need to apologize.
 It was my opinion at the time and I stand by that opinion.”

-Jurors could have the case by the end of Thursday, or on Friday morning, following testimony from other witnesses and closing arguments.
+Jurors could have the case by Friday after testimony from other witnesses and closing arguments.

 The lawsuit seeks unspecified damages over three Musk tweets on July 15, 2018, five days after Unsworth helped complete the rescue of 12 boys and their soccer coach from the cave.